Rjesh2006/Rugged--points/README.md

-the rugged keywords:
+### The rugged keywords:
-you can vsit my files for more infos:
+### you can vsit my files for more infos about some key points of latesst use's: